charlieocurtis/cs39440-project/diary.md

 >
 > Monday - Tuesday: Reading
 >
 > Wednesday: Converted first sampole image to JPG using script.
-Checked details using image inspect tool (macOS Preview tool)
+Checked details using image inspect tool (macOS Preview tool), moreover conducted some basic
+> analysis using the script constructed in the first few weeks of the project to find MSE.
+Can develop further to get PSNR and other basic IQAAs.